PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 - **Update file Android Manifest**

-If the Integrated App uses payCode = VNPAY, configure the urlscheme to be added to the Activity to receive payment results so that when the payment is completed, the VNPAY wallet can automatically return to the integrated app
+If the integrated app uses payCode = VNPAY, please configure the urlscheme to Activity receive payment.
+When the payment is completed, the VNPAY app can automatically return to the integrated app.

 ```xml
  <activity